A NSW Government website

 The level of environmental assessment that must be provided with the development application will differ depending on the likely impacts of the development.

-• Designated Development refers to developments that are high-impact developments (e.g. likely to generate pollution) or are located in or near an environmentally sensitive area (e.g. a wetland).
+Designated development refers to high-impact developments (for example if it is likely to generate pollution) or are located in or near an environmentally sensitive area (for example a wetland).
 There are two ways a development can be categorised as ‘designated development’:

-• the class of development can be listed in Schedule 3 of the EP&A Regulation as being designated development, or
+• the class of development can be listed in Schedule 3 of the Environmental Planning and Assessment Regulation 2021 (EP&A Regulation) as being designated development, or

 • a LEP or SEPP can declare certain types of development to be designated.

 Examples of designated development include chemical factories, large marinas, quarries and sewerage treatment works.
-For the Regulation’s full list of designated developments, read Schedule 3 of the EP&A Regulation.
+For the full list of designated development types, read Schedule 3 of the EP&A Regulation.

 If a development application is categorised as designated development, the application: